alteryx/woodwork/docs/source/start.rst

 Removing Semantic Tags
 ======================
-We can also remove specific semantic tags from a column if they are no longer needed:
+We can also remove specific semantic tags from a column if they are no longer needed.
+Let's remove the ``product_details`` tag from the ``description`` column:

 .. ipython:: python